Where To See Bears In Alaska

 Bear Trip #6 Steep Creek

-Steep Creek is a popular visitor destination because of the spawning socket and coho salmon, but that also means it's home to bears!
-In this case, black bears, which feed on the salmon in the river.
-The bears' appearance depends entirely on the salmon run, which generally take place mid-July to September in this particular location.
+Steep Creek is a popular visitor destination because of the spawning sockeye and coho salmon, but that also means it's home to bears!
+In this case, black bears feed on the salmon in the river.
+The bears' appearance depends entirely on the salmon run, which generally takes place from mid-July to September in this particular location.

 Bear Trip #7 The Arctic National Wildlife Refuge